Lateral inhibition in relaxation oscillators provides a basis for computation

 where $ i= 1,2,...,N $ ($N=10$, unless specified otherwise).
 The boundary conditions are specified by $\dot{v}_0 = D_v (v_1 -v_0)\,,$ $\dot{v}_{N+1} = D_v (v_N - v_{N+1}) \,.$ The diffusion coefficient $D_v (= 2 \times 10^{-3})$ denotes the strength of coupling between the inactivation variables of neighboring relaxation oscillators~\cite{note3}.

 The effect of external stimulation on a node $i$ of the system, such as optical illumination in the case of light-sensitive chemical reactions that can initiate oscillatory activity in the medium~\cite{Gaspar1983}, is incorporated through the term $A_i$ which is assumed to be constant for the duration of stimulation.
 In the simulations reported here, the signal intensity $A_i$ is assumed to be the same ($=A$) for all nodes.
 Varying $A$ and the stimulation duration $\tau$ allows us to investigate the effect of signal strength on the collective dynamics.
-A stimulation protocol is defined by the choice of nodes $i$ (=$1,\ldots,N$) for which $A_i \neq 0$ and can be represented by a binary string of length $N$, which results in $2^N - 1$ possible protocols.
-We have explicitly verified that the results reported here are robust with respect to different choices of $N$, as well as, small changes in $b, \alpha, k, \epsilon$, $D_v$ and $A$.
+A stimulation protocol is defined by the choice of nodes $i$ (=$1,\ldots,N$) for which $A_i \neq 0$ corresponding to a total of $2^N - 1$ possible protocols.
+In principle, these protocols can implement logic gates.
+Indeed, we explicitly show that a conservative logic gate~\cite{Fredkin1982} that is capable of universal computation, can be realized using such protocols~\cite{SI}.
+We have verified that the results reported in this paper are robust with respect to different choices of $N$, as well as, small changes in $b, \alpha, k, \epsilon$, $D_v$ and $A$.

 Fig.~\ref{Fig1}~(b) shows the system~(\ref{Model2}) converging to a characteristic SPOD state, marked by a temporally invariant pattern of high and low values for $u_i$, as well as, $v_i$ ($i=1, \ldots, N$).
 Note that, a low (high) value of $u$ implies a low (high) value of $v$ for each element, and vice versa.
 For each SPOD state, all elements that are low have exactly the same numerical value for $u$ (and $v$), as do all elements that are high.
 The configuration can hence be mapped to a binary sequence using an appropriate threshold.
 As the steady-state probability distributions of $u,v$ (estimated from $10^4$ realizations) have a clearly bimodal form, we choose a threshold (viz., $u=0.4, v=0.06$) from the region between the peaks, our results being robust with respect to this choice.
 To allow an arbitrary binary string to be used as the initial state of the system [e.g., as in Fig.~\ref{Fig1}~(c)], we map the entries ($0,1$) of the string to the $u,v$ values that occur at the two peaks of the distributions (viz., $0: u=-0.1, v=0.03$ and $1: u=0.85, v=0.093$).